 Two sets of ministers have shown that they might scuttle even the little institutional developments that the Government has managed.
-Last week and this week we report stories from Kampiringisa in Mpigi District, and Aloet in Soroti District, respectively, where completion of Government projects would benefit the country, if well handled.
+Last week and this week we report stories from Kampiringisa in Mpigi District, respectively, where completion of Government projects would benefit the country, if well handled.

 However, in Soroti as the university is about to open, it has emerged that three former ministers are involved in a hijack of part of the university land.
 The effect of it is that it has prevented the constructors from completing the construction of some of the university structures.
 This will likely spiral the costs to the university.

 Another cost to the university is the needless spending on paying for land that is its land; that these former ministers want to hijack.
 Moreover, the worst effect of the greed is that if they are not stropped, they are likely to affect the opening of the university.
 Many young men and women will be affected.
 This is despite the President of Uganda ordering them off the land.

 The issue of the other set of ministers in the Kampiringisa National Farmers’ Leadership Center (NFLC) is also distressing.
 When the South Koreans offered to construct the center, they were very unequivocal that, the method with which the Asian Economic Tiger used to achieve its growth was by concerted community involvement.